cicovic-andrija/cicovic-andrija.github.io/content/posts/popos-setup.md

 # Update PATH (see below).
 ```

-## Set the PATH environment variable
+## Set the PATH Environment Variable

 ```bash
 # Update .bashrc (or alternative).